-If a student is offered health coverage through their college or university, can they still apply for coverage through Vermont Heath Connect?
+If my college or university offers health insurance, can I still apply for coverage through Vermont Heath Connect?

-- They are claimed as a dependent on another person’s tax return (usually the parents.)
+- You can’t get financial help on your own if you are listed as a dependent on another person’s tax return.

-- They are enrolled in a college health plan that meets the standard for minimum essential coverage (MEC).
+- You can’t get financial help if you are enrolled in a school health insurance plan that meets the standard for minimum essential coverage (MEC).
 Uninsured students can apply for financial help through Vermont Health Connect.

 I am on my parent's health plan and I turn 26 years old this year.
 Can I stay on my parent's health plan after I turn 26?

-- If you are a dependent and disabled, you can remain on your parent's health plan after age 26.
+Children who are dependent and disabled can stay on their parents’ health insurance after age 26.

 What if no one claims me as a dependent?

 If you do not live with your parents, you can apply for your own coverage.
 You’ll get help based on your income.
 Your parents’ income won’t be counted.